“Don’t believe everything you read.”

 Things to consider

 Information that you find on a website does not replace your doctor’s advice.
 Your doctor is the best person to answer questions about your personal health.
-If you read something on the web that doesn’t agree with what your doctor has told you, ask him or her about it.
+If you read something on the internet that doesn’t agree with what your doctor has told you, ask them about it.

 Questions to ask your doctor